 Most boats built and advertised for rowing are subject to compromise to make them easier to transport.
 In particular they are shortened beyond what is ideal.

 I noticed this rowboat being offered at the Boat Show.
 It is 17 feet long, has 3 rowlock positions, adjustable seats and footrests.
 Glass construction but with wood trim.
 It was a pretty boat and seemed a nice alternative.
-Rossiter Boats Loudon rowboat.
-They had several other models.
+Rossiter Boats rowboats.
+They had several models.

 Fine rowboats are also being built by smaller shops.
 Check out Cottrell Boatbuilding.
 They offer a lovely range of wooden rowing boats.

 Building a rowboat is one area where home builders have an advantage.
 Home builders are not compelled to make compromise to make their boats more attractive to a larger audience.
 By making their own boats they can identify the features they want and can produce a boat completely suited to their needs.
 Homebuilders can also afford to spend the time to finish their boats in a nicer way.